 “The real strength of the whole project is that in the length of one year, they are doing a full project development cycle,” Birrell said.
 “From doing the design, the simulation, the development and testing of prototypes.
 So in essence, they are essentially operating as a design team in a company while learning valuable skills like decision making.”

-After graduation this May, all three seniors have engineering positions at companies at Danfoss, Vermeer and Kinze.
+After graduation this May, all three seniors have engineering positions at Danfoss, Vermeer and Kinze.
 And with the problem solving and decision-making skills they gained from this capstone project, they will have the ability to make quick and educated decisions and solve problems in their future careers as engineers.